wijnandb/wijnandb.github.io/_posts/2020-4-20-scraping-websites.md

 So, how to do it?

-I am using Selenium, because I need to login to the site, and BeautifulSoup, .
+I am using Selenium, because I need to login to the site, and BeautifulSoup, so I can find elements in the DOM.
+Here's my code so far:

     import time
     from bs4 import BeautifulSoup
     from selenium import webdriver
     import requests

- So these are the imports.
-Next, I need to use the webdriver.
-I am using Chrome.
-To locate it on a Linux machine, type

-    whereis

-    driver = webdriver.Chrome('/usr/bin/chromedriver')  # Optional argument, if not specified will search path.
+ driver = webdriver.Chrome('/usr/bin/chromedriver')